Tutorial 3

 Having specified who made the annotations, when they were made, and (most importantly) how they were made, there is still one important piece of information missing, namely, which audio files were annotated.

 To retrieve the audio file IDs, we begin by querying the database for the relevant hydrophone deployment.
-Specifically, we search for deployments where NS
+Specifically, we search for deployments starting between 2019 and 2022

 # re-establish the connection to the database